-and we obtain an automorphism of $F$, called the \textit{monodromy} along $\gamma$, by composing the above isomorphisms.
+and we obtain an automorphism of $F$, called the \textit{monodromy along $\gamma$}, by composing the above isomorphisms.
 It can be shown that this automorphism depends only on the homotopy class $[\gamma]\in\pi_1(X,x)$ of $\gamma$ (see \cite{localsystems}).
-The other way around suppose we are given a homomorphism $\rho:\pi_1(X,x)\to\text{Aut}(F)$.
-Let $\tilde{\mathcal{F}}$ be the constant sheaf with value $F$ on the universal covering space $\tilde{X}$ of $X$.
-Then the sections of $\tilde{\mathcal{F}}$ invariant under deck-transformations form a local system of $X$.
-It is not difficult to see that these two operations are inverse to each other.\\ We also need the notion of a multivalued section: \begin{defn} Let $\mathcal{F}$ be a sheaf on a topological space $X$ and $\pi:\tilde{X}\to X$ the universal covering.
-A \textit{multivalued section} of $\mathcal{F}$ is a section in the (constant) inverse image sheaf $\pi^{-1}\mathcal{F}$. \end{defn} On well-behaved topological spaces, local sections of local systems can always be extended to multivalued global sections: \begin{prop}[\cite{pham}] Let $X$ be a locally connected topological space and $\mathcal{F}$ a sheaf on $X$.
-If $\mathcal{F}$ is locally constant then every local section of $\mathcal{F}$ can be extended to a multi-valued global section of $\mathcal{F}$. \end{prop} A class of sheaves which bares particular importance to us is given in the following \begin{defn} Let $Y$ and $T$ be smooth manifolds and $\pi:Y\to T$ a smooth map.
+The other way around, suppose we are given a homomorphism $\rho:\pi_1(X,x)\to\text{Aut}(F)$.
+Let $\tilde{\mathcal{F}}$ be the constant sheaf associated with $F$ on the universal covering space $\tilde{X}$ of $X$.
+Then, the sections of $\tilde{\mathcal{F}}$ invariant under deck-transformations form a local system on $X$.
+It is not difficult to see that these two operations are inverse to each other.\\ We also need the notion of a multivalued section: \begin{definition} Let $\mathcal{F}$ be a sheaf on a topological space $X$ and $\pi:\tilde{X}\to X$ the universal covering.
+A \textit{multivalued section} of $\mathcal{F}$ is a section in the (constant) inverse image sheaf $\pi^{-1}\mathcal{F}$. \end{definition} On well-behaved topological spaces, local sections of local systems can always be extended to multivalued global sections: \begin{proposition}[\cite{pham}] Let $X$ be a locally connected topological space and $\mathcal{F}$ a sheaf on $X$.
+If $\mathcal{F}$ is locally constant, then every local section of $\mathcal{F}$ can be extended to a multi-valued global section of $\mathcal{F}$. \end{proposition} A class of sheaves which bares particular importance to us is given in the following \begin{definition} Let $Y$ and $T$ be smooth manifolds and $\pi:Y\to T$ a smooth map.
 The \textit{homology sheaf in degree $p$ of $Y$ over $T$}, denoted by $\mathcal{F}^p_{Y/T}$, is the sheafification of the pre-sheaf